 The Commission's efforts have been bolstered by recent legislation that makes it possible for offenders who were convicted of certain drug offenses and successfully completed drug court to obtain casino employment.
 As required by the new law, the Commission coordinates with government partners and non-profit reentry organizations to provide formerly incarcerated individuals with information about their recently gained key license eligibility.
 The casino gaming industry has a notable history of mentoring employees from entry level to key positions.
 By opening the door to advancement in the industry, the legislation has the potential to be a real game changer for people in giving them a second chance.

-Persons in need of employment assistance who have been recently released from incarceration, were previously incarcerated, or have an arrest or misdemeanor conviction, should be sure to visit New Jersey's Ex-offender Services page and the Fresh Start @ Your Library statewide reentry program page.
+Persons in need of employment assistance who have been recently released from incarceration, were previously incarcerated, or have an arrest or misdemeanor conviction, should be sure to visit New Jersey's Ex-offender Services page.

 |Date & Time||Event Name||Location|